MMcodey/Css_HW1/README.md

 # Css_HW1
-The first homework of Introduction to CSS3, stylising a provided web page.
+The first homework of Introduction to CSS3, styling a provided web page.